OlivierLD/ROB/astro-computer/MPS/README.md

 Latitude (format like N 47º40.66'):  N 47º40.66' Longitude (format like W 3º08.14'):  W 3º08.14'

-Now, you will be prompted to enter body names, dates, and observed altitudes.
+Now, you will be prompted to enter body names, and dates.

 Body name: Venus
 Date (duration format): 2025-10-07T15:36:00